lihaoyi/macropy/readme.md

 )
 ```

+The SQLAlchemy query looks pretty odd, for somebody who knows python but isn't familiar with the library.
+This is because SQLAlchemy cannot "lift" Python code into an AST to manipulate, and instead have to construct the AST manually using python objects.
+Although it works pretty well, the syntax and semantics of the queries is completely different from python.

 Already we are bumping into edge cases: the `db.bbc` in the nested query is referred to the same way as the `db.bbc` in the outer query, although they are clearly different!
 One may wonder, what if, in the inner query, we wish to refer to the outer query's values?
 Naturally, there will be solutions to all of these requirements.
-In the end, SQLAlchemy ends up effectively creating its own programming language, with its own scoping, its own name binding, etc..
+In the end, SQLAlchemy ends up effectively creating its own mini programming language, with its own concept of scoping, name binding, etc., basically duplicating what Python already has but with messier syntax.

-In the equivalent LINQ code, the scoping of which `db.bbc` you are referring to is much more explicit, and closely follows Python's scoping rules:
+In the equivalent LINQ code, the scoping of which `db.bbc` you are referring to is much more explicit, and in general the semantics are identical to a typical python comprehension:

 ```python
 query = sql%(